DFKIEI/HITL-ML/code/README.md

 Manages the graphical user interface and user interactions, including real-time visualization and feedback collection.

 ### model.py
-Defines model architectures and related utilities.
+Defines model architectures.
+Currently has definitions for MNIST, PAMAP2, CIFAR10 and CIFAR100.
+Can be extended